mstone/focus/README.md

     go get -u github.com/tools/godep
     ```

-Next, some fairly specific known-good versions of gopherjs, such as this one:
+4. which we use to build gopherjs, as in:

     ```bash
     go get -d github.com/mstone/gopherjs